Nice to have you here, the EIB Network on President's Day.

 But that doesn't mean you're getting orders from me.

-Well, maybe not, but I mean it's I I'm disappointed it's been a couple weeks already since Super Tuesday, and I'm still waiting for you to make McCain more palatable to us by taking up a crusade to get a decent running mate for him.
+It's been a couple weeks already since Super Tuesday, and I'm still waiting for you to make McCain more palatable to us by taking up a crusade to get a decent running mate for him.

-I don't think I have any say so in who McCain chooses as his vice presidential nominee.
+I don't think I have any say-so in who McCain chooses as his vice presidential nominee.

 Can't be serious.

-I'm uh I'm dead serious.
+I'm dead serious.

 I did suggest a great one would be Bobby Jindal of Louisiana.

-But I I don't think it's my purview to demand of McCain that he choose a particular vice presidential candidate.
+But I don't think it's my purview to demand of McCain that he choose a particular vice presidential candidate.

-I don't that's not what I view myself sitting here doing.
+That's not what I view myself sitting here doing.

 I don't think he's going to choose Huckabee.

-Uh especially the longer Huckabee stays in this without getting out.
+Especially the longer Huckabee stays in this without getting out.

-I I I don't I don't see that happening.
+I don't see that happening.

-He lost the Republican vote in Southern states where he's going to need the Republican vote.
+He lost the Republican vote in southern states where he's going to need the Republican vote.

 He lost those states to Huckabee.

-Uh I think that he's going to need a conservative governor of some kind.
+I think that he's going to need a conservative governor of some kind.

-I'll tell you the front runner, and this is just conventional wisdom right now.
+I'll tell you the frontrunner, and this is just conventional wisdom right now.

-I have I have no inside information on this, obviously.
+I have no inside information on this, obviously.

-He is a governor, he's a governor of a blue state.
+He's a governor of a blue state.

 McCain could use it.

-Uh he is considered an independent conservative Republican in a lot of people's eyes.
+He is considered an independent conservative Republican in a lot of people's eyes.

 McCain can't have that.

-I mean, uh when's the last time?
+I mean, when's the last time?

-You you you don't know Senator McCain.
+You don't know Senator McCain.

 His job is not to satisfy one person.